gmccreight/cubist/README.md

 Cubist gives you multiple angles on your code.

-Building a complex feature in a framework that dictates a strict layout, such as Rails or Android, can create many files scattered throughout your codebase.
+Building a complex feature or subsystem in a framework that dictates a strict layout, such as Rails or Android, can create many files scattered throughout your codebase.
 Cubist helps you organize logical alternative 'angles' on your codebase by using directories and symlinks.
 An example of this would be grouping all the files associated with a particular feature into a directory with logical subdirectories, so it is easy to see all of the files associated with that feature in one place.
 Another example might be to create groupings of files associated with various bug fixes.

 Cubist does not change the structure of your code, but rather provides a single directory that you add to the root of your project that contains all of the